HyperAgents/hyperagents2025/01_program.markdown

 **Authors:** Katharine Beaumont, Elena Yan, and Rem Collier

 **Abstract:** Inter-agent explanations are an emerging approach to agent communication that enable agents to share their cognitive processes in order to reach mutual understanding.
 A key challenge is that agents are often heterogeneous, built on different paradigms and architectures, which makes their internal representations difficult to exchange directly.
 The Semantic Web offers key technologies, in the form of ontologies, that can facilitate interoperability and shared understanding between hypermedia agents operating on the Web.
 We present work towards providing Agent Abstraction ontologies that would allow hypermedia agents to abstract and exchange information about their cognitive processes as part of inter-agent explanations.

 <p style="text-align: right;"><a href="#session4" style="padding: 5px 10px; background-color: #8BC34A; color: white; text-decoration: none; border-radius: 3px;">↑ Back to Session</a></p>

-<h3 id="paper-12">Converging Hypermedia, Protocols, and Knowledge Architectures: A New Paradigm for Grounded and Interoperable LLM-Agent Systems</h3>

-**Authors:** Maksim Ilin

-**Abstract:** The evolution of LLM-powered agents has led to a distinction between single-purpose AI Agents and collaborative Agentic AI systems.
-While powerful, both face persistent challenges in grounding, interoperability, and governance when operating in open Web environments.
-This paper argues that a new, more robust paradigm is emerging from a deep convergence of architectural principles and modern standards.
-We posit that Hypermedia Multi-Agent Systems (HMAS) provide the foundational philosophy for Web-native agency, where the concepts of W3C Web of Things (WoT) "Things" and Model Context Protocol (MCP) "Tools" are unified as complementary specializations of hypermedia-described Web resources with discoverable affordances.
-This unified view enables the design of advanced Agentic AI systems—composed of autonomous AI Agents grounded in foundational definitions of agency—that can reliably perceive and act upon a rich environmental fabric of physical (WoT) and semantic (DKG) resources.
-By analyzing this convergence and presenting an illustrative agentic architecture, we demonstrate how this paradigm offers enhanced grounding, true interoperability, and clearer pathways to trustworthy governance, providing a structured approach for developing the next generation of scalable and context-aware autonomous systems.

-<p style="text-align: right;"><a href="#session4" style="padding: 5px 10px; background-color: #8BC34A; color: white; text-decoration: none; border-radius: 3px;">↑ Back to Session</a></p>